-Einstein and O’Shaughnessy.
-Newton and Bandel.
+Einstein and Eiffel.
+Newton and Tesla.
 What’s the link between these sets of physicists and engineers?
 You.
 You’ll get your physics degree at the same time you’re preparing for a career in engineering.
 If you want to build a new electronic device, come up with an original bridge design, or invent new nanophotonic materials, there’s no better supplement to a student of structures than a concentration in the science that governs, among other things, what’s possible to build.
 At Loyno, we’ll teach you the rules of electricity, magnetism, gravity and motion, so that you can make a career out of designing structures that defy them.

 Overview of Courses